 There’s this indescribable mix of excitement and anxiety for first-time drivers and first-time car owners.
 But to take things on a legal point, you definitely need a driver’s license before you bring your wheels on the major roads.
 Spare yourself from spending your first thousand of pesos to the MMDA for driving without license.

-The Land Transportation Office (LTO), under the Department of Transportation and Communications (DOTC), is responsible in drivers licensing and motor vehicle registrations.
+The Land Transportation Office (LTO), under the Department of Transportation and Communications (DOTC), is responsible for drivers licensing and motor vehicle registrations.
 According to the Official Gazette (gov.ph), a driver’s license is “an official document authorizing an individual to drive a motorized vehicle in the Philippines.

 Read more: List of LTO Branches

 LTO has three classifications of drivers licensing: student permit, non-professional driver’s license, and professional driver’s license.
 Before going to any branch, you have to decide what kind of license you will get.
 As the name implies, a Professional Driver’s License entitles you to drive a vehicle for a living.
-Apply for Professional license if you will drive any public utility vehicles (PUVs) such as jeepneys, tricycles, taxi, etc. On the other hand, a Non-Professional Driver’s License allows you to drive private vehicles.
+Apply for a Professional license if you will drive any public utility vehicles (PUVs) such as jeepneys, tricycles, taxi, etc. On the other hand, a Non-Professional Driver’s License allows you to drive private vehicles.
 In both licenses, a prerequisite is a valid student’s permit, which is “an official document authorizing a person to operate a motorized vehicle in the presence of a duly licensed driver.”

 - You must be at least seventeen (17) years old.

 - You must be physically and mentally fit to operate a motor vehicle.*

 - You must be able to read and write in Filipino or English.

 For Non-Pro driver’s license, take note of these steps: